coreos/coreos-installer/README.md

 # coreos-installer

-`coreos-installer` is a script to install Fedora or Red Hat CoreOS to target disk.
+`coreos-installer` is a script to install Fedora CoreOS (FCOS) or Red Hat Enterprise Linux CoreOS (RHCOS) to a target disk.
 It can be invoked as a standalone script or during bootup via a dracut module.

 ## Kernel command line options for coreos-installer running in the initramfs